Willie Mongin: 2013 general election

 In the 2013 election, Willie faced James Dawos Mamit at (now as Puncak Borneo) of PBB but losing again the parliamentary seat.

 2016 Sarawak state election

 In the 2016 election, Willie faced Jerip Susil in winning for the Mambong state seat and lost in a large majority.

 2018 general election

-In the 2018 election, his party of PKR field him to contest the Puncak Borneo parliamentary seat again, defeating the incumbent candidate Genot Sinel (giving PBB its first defeat in a parliament seat since 1974).
+In the 2018 election, his party of PKR field him to contest the Puncak Borneo parliamentary seat again, defeating the incumbent candidate Genot Sinel.

-Parliamentary Incident
+Parliamentary Incidents and Controversy

-In 2018, during the debate on the motion to introduce the Sales and Services Tax (SST), Bung Moktar Radin was recounting the price of goods at markets and Willie uttered ‘Is it not casino, Kinabatangan?’ that was referring to recent photographs that went viral online, purportedly showing a person resembling Bung Moktar sitting at a table in a casino.
+In 2018, during a debate about introducing a Sales and Services Tax (SST), Bung Moktar Radin was recounting the price of goods at markets when Willie Mongin uttered in reference to a photo purportedly showing a person resembling Bung Moktar sitting in a casino: